 - 5. Mackley Lane is a quiet single track country lane which leads to a network of similar narrow lanes much used by walkers, cyclists and horeseriders.
 Its junction with the Frome Rd. forms part of the 'gateway' to the historic village recognised by the 2015 Appeal Inspector.
 Widening the Lane and 'building out' its junction with Frome Road will have a significant negative impact upon the character and setting of both Mackley lane and the Conservation Area. - 6.
-The widening of the lane will also require the removal of approx 140m of ancient hedgerow.
+The widening of the lane will also require the removal of approx 100m of ancient hedgerow.
 The ecological and visual harm caused by this proposal is severe and in the PC's view cannot be mitigated.
 Ancient hedgerows support a diversity of plants and animals and old trees and dead wood provide very valuable habitats for a large number of invertebrate species.
 According to Buglife UK hedgerows adjacent to roads, green lanes, tracks and wooded ground tend to be particularly species-rich.
 A newly created hedge, as planned by the applicant, will not have the same value in terms of wildlife, landscape and historical significance as a long-established hedgerow. - 7.
-The PC notes that the Transport Statement submitted with the revised application states at para 4.9 that "minor earthworks are proposed".
-These "minor" works involve rebuilding the junction of Mackley Lane and Frome Road together with widening over 140m of Mackley Lane. - 8.
-These works also involve removal of a substantial (2-3m?) section of ancient retaining wall.
-This despite the Landscape and Visual Impact Appraisal stating that "The retention of the existing stone retaining wall and mature native hedgerow to the southwest of the B3110, along with a level difference of up to 2 metres between the site and the road, will reduce any effects on the Norton St Philip Conservation Area as a result of the proposals".
-Together with the road widening at several points along Mackley Lane these cannot be considered minor. - 9.
+The PC notes that the Transport Addendum submitted with the revised application states at para 2.11 and 3.4 that "minor earthworks are proposed".
+These works involve removal of a substantial (2-3m?) section of ancient retaining wall and reducing the level of the Triangle by up to 2m.
+Together with the road widening at several points along Mackley Lane these cannot be considered minor unless treating them in comparison with the construction of a major civil engineering project. - 8.
 Further development outside the settlement area of NSP will have a negative impact on the functional green networks which link habitats and which allow wildlife to travel and sustain territories.
 Providing these green corridors is vital to protect and maintain the habitat and existence of the many forms of wildlife that can be seen in the area.